qtc-de/container-arsenal/car/resources/containers/ajp/README.md

 ----

-The following configuration options can be adjusted within your ``car.toml`` file:
+The following configuration options can be adjusted within your ``car.toml`` configuration file:

 * ``http_port``: *HTTP* proxy port on your local machine.
 * ``target_host``: Targeted server that exposes the *AJP* listener.